 Step 2: Take Away Their Home

-If you’re giving rodents a wonderful place to live, why would they want to leave?
 Your first task is to make your property a terrible place for a rodent to live.
 This will not eliminate every last rat, but it will help to get them out in the open and discourage them from nesting and making thousands of rat babies in and around your coop.

 Clean up clutter

 Rats love to live and hide in cluttered areas.
-If you have piles of tools, bricks, wood, or junk on your property, you can bet the rats are living in it.
+If you have piles of tools, bricks, wood, leaves, or junk on your property, you can bet the rats are living in it.
 Get everything up off the ground.
 Put it on shelves or hang it from walls to discourage rats from making a home there.

 Make an effort to keep grass trim around the coop as well, don’t give those rats anywhere to hide.